ibexa/documentation-developer/docs/api/field_type_storage.md

 ### Registering external storage

-To use external storage, you need to define a service implementing the `eZ\Publish\SPI\FieldType\FieldStorage` interface and tag it as `ezplatform.field_type.external_storage_handler` to be recognized by the Repository.
+To use external storage, you need to define a service implementing the `Ibexa\Contracts\Core\FieldType\FieldStorage` interface and tag it as `ezplatform.field_type.external_storage_handler` to be recognized by the Repository.

 Here is an example for the `myfield` Field Type: